zhx-main/ConvsPPIS/README.md

 -Train
   The Pipeline of training process with 10-fold cross validation
 -DifferentRadius
-  The trained model of different sliding window size (including the responding radius 5,6,7,8,9,10) with 10-fold cross validation
+  The trained model of different sliding window size (including the responding radius 5,6,7,8,9,10) with 10-fold cross validation\<br>
+\<br>
+Enviorment
+ *Python 3.5
+ *scikit-learn 0.20.1
+ *tensorflow 1.9.0
+ *keras 2.2.4